rotki/rotki/docs/usage_guide.rst

 Rotkehlchen creates a tax report for you based on your trades and some settings which you can configure at the user settings page.
 This is essentially a calculation of profit or loss for all your trades based on the given dates.

-Some settings are at the moment hard coded, for the German tax jurisdiction.
+The default settings are at the moment set for the German tax jurisdiction.
 For example all profit/loss calculation is done for trades on a first-in/first-out basis and profits from selling crypto assets after 1 year are non taxable.
-These settings will be made adjustable soon.
+These settings can be adjusted.

 To create a tax report click on the "Tax Report" button from the left menu.
 Choose a start and an end date for the report and then click the "Generate Report" button.